Revcode WebMonitor – The Legal Malware used in CEO Fraud

-UPDATE: On 11 August, 2018, one of the author of Revcode contacted me and threatened to sue me for libel as he was arrested and raided based on information from Benkow’s tweet, mentioned in this post.
-Thus I am providing further clarity in regards of the fraud attack.
+UPDATE: On 11 August, 2018, the author of Revcode contacted me and threatened to sue me for libel.
+I wish him the best of luck in this venture.

 The file came in via this archive containing fake agreements for bank transfer as well as malicious executable files (Facture1.exe and Facture.exe).
 The revcode sample is Facture.exe.

 Today we will be taking a look at RevCode.eu, a very very legal malware backed by a .eu domain and a very very long Term of Service that was used in CEO Fraud, as seen below.
 Who would’ve thought such legal software being advertised on the benign forums dubbed “HackForums” would be used for such notorious cybercriminal purposes?